 TOP NEW YORK AREA WEDDING DAY AND ENGAGEMENT SESSION LOCATIONS

-I love helping clients when it comes to choosing their locations for both their engagement session photography and their wedding day portraits.
+I love helping couples when it comes to choosing their locations for both their engagement session photography and their wedding day portraits.

 New York and Brooklyn are extremely picturesque, but many locations require that you have a special permit to take photographs for either your engagement session or on your wedding day.
 I know that you might see tourists and others with cameras in these places shooting their selfie sticks and iPhones, but many locations are extremely protective of their properties and the professional filming that happens there.
 For this reason, they require you to apply for a specific permit to take professional photographs at their locations.